 Why fire rated paint for steel is a necessity in Australia

-Strength is one of the main reasons we use steel in building construction.
-Steel is a strong construction material, used in buildings across Australia from Sydney to Perth.
+The strength and versatility of steel has made it the backbone of the construction industry.
+Steel makes modern skylines possible, from Sydney to Perth.
 However, this strength is challenged by the severe heat of a fire.
 In a fire, it can take only minutes for unprotected steel to reach critical failure temperatures of 550ºC, at which point it loses its load bearing capacity, leading to structural collapse.
 In fact, above 300ºC steel begins to lose strength.
 Which is why you need a fire rated paint for steel.

 In this article we outline the different types of fire protection coatings, how to comply with building fireproofing regulations, and where to find fireproof paint for steel products and contractors in Australia.